Probate Q&A Series

 3. Filing and Notice Requirements

-File your petition in the clerk’s office of the county where the decedent resided.
-North Carolina law requires you to notify:
+File your application in the clerk’s office of the county where the decedent was domiciled at death.
+North Carolina law requires notice as provided in Chapter 28A and, if a caveat is filed, the matter proceeds as a will caveat.

 • All heirs and devisees.